babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Conversion Cloud SDK for Python.md

 - Use PDF as an intermediary format while converting.
 - Apply [watermark during conversion](https://wiki.groupdocs.cloud/conversioncloud/developer-guide/data-structures/convertoptions/) process.

+## New Features Added in Version 20.2.0

+- Support of encoding for source CSV and TXT documents.
+- Added `TimeZoneOffset`, `ConvertAttachments` for source Email documents.

 ## Conversion File Formats

 GroupDocs.Conversion Cloud SDK for Python allows you to convert any of the following type of file formats: